ui/django-post_office/README.rst

 =======================

 If your Django project runs in a Celery enabled configuration, you can use its worker to send out queued emails.
-Compared to the two solutions above, this setup has the big advantage that queued emails are send *immediatly* after they have been added to the mail queue.
-The delivery is still performed in a separate and asynchronous task, which makes it suitable for slow SMTP relay hosts.
+Compared to the solution with cron (see above), or the solution with uWSGI timers (see below) this setup has the big advantage that queued emails are send *immediatly* after they have been added to the mail queue.
+The delivery is still performed in a separate and asynchronous task, which prevents sending emails during the request/response-cycle.

 If you `configured Celery`_ in your project and started the `Celery worker`_,  you should see something such as: